labgem/PPanGGOLiN/docs/user/PangenomeAnalyses/pangenomeCluster.md

 Without performing additional steps, most cloud genes in the pangenome are fragments of 'shell' or 'persistent' genes.
 Therefore, they do not provide informative data on the pangenome's diversity.
 To address this, we implemented an additional step to the clustering to reduce the number of gene families and computational load by associating fragments to their original gene families.
 This step is added to the previously described clustering process by default.
-This step compares all representative protein sequences of gene families using the same identity threshold as the one given to MMseqs2, through  `--identity`.
+It compares all representative protein sequences of gene families using the same identity threshold as the one given to MMseqs2, through  `--identity`.
 It also uses the same coverage threshold, but only the smallest of the two protein sequences must be covered by at least the value specified by `--coverage`.

 We then build a similarity graph, where the edges are the hits given by the comparison, and the nodes are the original gene families.